TencentARC/ArcNerf/README.md

 # Citation
 Please see [Citation](docs/citation.md) for citations.

-If you find this project useful, please consider to cite:
+If you find this project useful, please consider citing:
 ```
 TODO:
 ```